VinFast: Southeast Asia

-India operations
+India

-In February 2024, VinFast officially broke ground on its first integrated electric vehicle (EV) manufacturing facility in India, located in Thoothukudi (also known as Tuticorin), Tamil Nadu.
-The project, spanning 400 acres within the State Industries Promotion Corporation of Tamil Nadu (SIPCOT) industrial estate, represents a planned investment of up to US$2 billion, with an initial commitment of US$500 million over the first five years.
-The plant is designed to have an annual production capacity of up to 150,000 vehicles and is expected to generate approximately 3,000–3,500 local jobs.
+In February 2024, VinFast broke ground on an integrated electric vehicle manufacturing facility in Thoothukudi (Tuticorin), Tamil Nadu, spanning 400 acres within a SIPCOT industrial estate, with a planned initial investment of US$500 million over five years and a total commitment of up to $2 billion.
+The plant has a design capacity of up to 150,000 vehicles per year and is expected to create approximately 3,000 to 3,500 local jobs.
+The facility was inaugurated on 4 August 2025 by Tamil Nadu Chief Minister M. K. Stalin, initially operating on a CKD assembly basis with a starting capacity of 50,000 units per year.
+Battery manufacturing had not commenced as of 2026.

-The Thoothukudi facility is scheduled to commence operations by the end of June 2025.
-Initially, the plant will focus on assembling vehicles using completely knocked down (CKD) kits, with a starting capacity of 50,000 units per year, scalable up to 150,000 units based on market demand.